PetraOleum/2016-Notes/Statistics 2a.markdown

 Definition of a p-value: The probability of getting a test statistic as, or more, extreme as the one we've got.

+###Tutorial 9, Wednesday 11 May

+Piosson dist and contingency tables

+####1)

+A piosson trial is one that counts events over time or an area.
+A is a proportion, not a count, B is a length, not a count, C is a count over a volume, so it is.

+####2)

+Our null hypothesis is that the population distribution is poisson.
+The alternative is that it is not.

+Poisson has a single parameter, the mean &lambda;.
+We use the sample mean to calculate a Poisson, and see if it matches our sample.
+(The sample mean is 1.5 in this case.)

+Suppose we had a Poisson dist with &lamda; = 1.5.
+Need to calculate theoretical probabilities that _r_ = a particular value, then convert to expected frequencies by multiplying by the total.
+We then use &Chi;<sup>2</sup> to test if they differ.
+But for this test our expected frequencies need to be all at least 2, which requires pooling rows.

+We calculate the test statistic and its degrees of freedom (which is equal to the mean of the distribution).
+The &Chi;2 statistic is 1.64, but the critical value for 10% is 6.25, so we cannot reject the null and say that the distribution follows the poisson distribution.

+####3)

+If the data is independent, we can find the expected frequency by multiplying row total by column total and divided by the grand total.

 ##Footnotes